Starter Guide to Requirements Management

 Since we have chosen MIL-STD-498 as the documentation standard for our tutorial project, we will use MIL-STD-498 DIDs for the various documents as our document templates.
 The MIL-STD-498 DID describing system requirements is called System/Subsystem Specification (SSS).

-MIL-STD-498 DIDs area freely available on the Internet in PDF, HTML, and MS Word formats.
+MIL-STD-498 DIDs are freely available on the Internet in PDF, HTML, and MS Word formats.
 We will use MS Word for creating the corresponding ReqView document templates because it will serve best as a guideline for creating your ReqView document templates out of the templates you are already using or required to use.
 We will describe the process for the SSS DID, given in the file SSS-DID.doc.

 Creating a document template out of an MS Word document (.docx, .doc) involves the following steps: